Virginia officer charged in use of stun gun on black man

 “Together as a community, through our transparency, we will heal as a community,” Fairfax County Police Chief Edwin C. Roessler Jr. said.
 “This is behavior we shall not tolerate.”

 Roessler said someone had called police about a man walking down a street shouting that he needed oxygen.
-An officer who responded before Timberlake had tried to deescalate the situation, the police chief said, adding that it’s unclear why Timberlake used his stun gun.
+On the video, the man shot with the stun gun repeatedly says “Your body needs oxygen” and talking in gibberish.
+The officer who responded before Timberlake had tried to deescalate the situation, the police chief said, adding that it’s unclear why Timberlake used his stun gun.

 The man was treated at a hospital and subsequently released, Roessler said.